Skip to content

 Installation

 In order to use EveryVoice on GPUs, you must install PyTorch and Cuda, Python 3.10 or more recent, a number of other dependencies, and EveryVoice itself.
-The following sections describe three ways to accomplish this:
+The following sections describe various ways to accomplish this.

 git clone https://github.com/EveryVoiceTTS/EveryVoice.git